 “Really?”
 Susan sat up abruptly.
 “I mean, of course we could, but we can’t just leave our friends behind.
 And the apartment?”

 “Our friends would visit.
 And the apartment?
-Well, I don’t know.
-We’d have to figure that out.”
-We only recently had found and renovated the co-op on East 57th Street, our first home together.
+We could figure that out.”
+We only recently had found and renovated the co-op on East 57th Street, our first joint remodel.
 Located on the twelfth floor of an understated pre-war with a southern exposure, tons of sunlight, a working fireplace and beautiful hardwood floors, we knew we were incredibly fortunate.
 The neighbors and staff were friendly, and the neighborhood offered excellent restaurants, grocers, wine shops and even a knowledgeable and well stocked fromagerie.

 “We can’t just sell the apartment.
 I mean we’ve barely lived there.
 And besides…”